How to Socialize Your Puppy

 To ensure your puppy’s experience is positive:

 Meet your puppy’s needs first.
-Exposing your puppy to something new while they are hungry, tired, or need to potty may not be the best experience.
+Exposing your puppy to something new while they’re hungry, tired, or need to potty, may not be the best experience for them.

 Make sure your puppy is showing confidence and enthusiasm during the experience.